emp3thy/unsubscriber/refactoring.md

 - Use proper datetime handling

 **Acceptance Criteria:**
-- ✅ ActionHistoryRepository class created
+- ✅ ActionHistoryRepository class created (COMPLETED)
 - ✅ Can log action with all required fields
 - ✅ Can retrieve action history with limit
 - ✅ Can log unsubscribe attempt with strategy info